Emmanuelkimutai/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to add a path to action script that counts the number of directories in the path script that list environment variables
+script to add a path to action script that counts the number of directories in the path script that list environment variables script that list local variables and environment variables and functions